Have you struggled with yo-yo dieting & an on-and-off the wagon struggle to lose weight?

 Add lots of colour to your day for visual appeal, nutrition and regulation of total energy intake at one time e.g. fill half your plate with vegetables/salad at lunch/dinner or add fruit to your breakfast/snack times

-Include some energy food i.e. wholegrains/starchy veg/legumes/fruit with each meal/snack
+Include some energy food i.e. wholegrains/starchy veg/legumes/fruit with most meals/snacks

-Include some protein with each meal for fullness e.g. cheese/eggs/milk/yoghurt/meat/chicken/fish/legumes/soy
+Include some protein with most meals for fullness e.g. cheese/eggs/milk/yoghurt/meat/chicken/fish/legumes/soy

-Include a drizzle or sprinkle of fats with each meal to make it more satisfying (and prevent looking around for something else after a meal time to still satisfy)
+Include a drizzle or sprinkle of fats with most meals to make them more satisfying (and prevent looking around for something else after a meal time to still satisfy)

 Reframe your language and make peace with all foods.
-Instead of thinking of "good" or "healthy" or "clean" foods and "bad" or "unhealthy" foods, think of "treats" or "fun foods" and "nutritious" foods.
+Instead of thinking of "good" or "healthy" or "clean" foods versus "bad" or "unhealthy" foods, think of "treats" or "fun foods" and "nutritious" foods.